Are Lavender and Tea Tree Essential Oils Hormone Disruptors?

 As a parent and a grandparent, I totally understand the fear of doing something to harm your child.
 But that is why sensational headlines, like “Essential cause male breasts development in young boys" get so much attention.

-Sadly, few people read the whole article or read the original "evidence."
+Sadly, few people read the whole article or even better yet, read the original "evidence."
 Instead, they simply read the headline and pass it along to friends and family.

 Of course, we understand the questions and concerns.
 It is our unwavering responsibility as parents to protect our children and we take questions like these very seriously.